MAINE COON PERSONALITY & TRAITS

 The Maine Coon is a medium-to-longhaired cat with heavy, water-resistant fur.
 The fur is longer on the ruff, stomach and britches and shorter on the back and neck.

-Maine Coons have long bushy tails; big, round, tufted paws, large eyes, and tufted ears and many Coonies have long lynx-like hairs at the tips and a head with a squarish muzzle.
-The fur between the toes that forms the tufts create a snow-shoe effect for the paws.
+Maine Coons have long bushy tails; big, round, tufted paws, large eyes, and tufted ears and many Coonies have long lynx-like hairs at the ear tips and a head with a squarish muzzle.
+The fur between the toes that forms the tufts creates a snow-shoe effect for the paws.

 Maine Coons mature at a slower rate than most other cats, and don't achieve their full size until they are three to five years old.
 Their dispositions remain kittenish throughout their lives; they are big, gentle, good-natured goofs.